7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Policies.md

 `Policies -> Definitions` - Policies and Initiative definitions - export definitions `Policies -> Assignments` - Assign Policies and Initiatives `Policies -> Examptions` - Scope, Category - To create a new exemption - go to `assignment` or the `compliance`.

+Apply a policy by tag
+`Policies -> Definitions -> Category -> Tags -> Require a tag.. -> Assign -> Scop -> subscription and resource group`

+Assignment of a policy - and various assignment configuration and management:
+`Policies -> Assignments -> Assignment Name's ellipsis -> Right click` - This menu will show: Edit, delete, duplicate assignment; view definition and compliance; create excemptions.

+Inheritance is made in the:
+`Policies -> Assignments -> Assign`

 ## Examples